Weed Control in Lawns without using chemicals – Is it possible?

 There are a new range of fatty acid based products being released that you can use to spot spray weeds in lawns.
 They are non selective (ie will kill lawn too) but they are a very effective control measure and are totally organic.
 Eco Organic have a product that is certified organic.
 Click here for more info.

 The middle ground here is that you can manage weeds very effectively without chemicals in most situations however there may be circumstances where you need use chemicals to get on top of a persistent weed problem.
 It may be the case that you use chemicals to clean your lawn up, eliminating all the existing weeds and weed seeds, then move onto a chemical free program.
-In that way, while you would use some selective chemicals in the beginning, your use from then on would be minimal.
-It may also be the case that there are some hard to kill weeds that just won’t go away such as creeping oxalis or wintergrass that might require a little assistance to make disappear.
+I've written a few blogs lately on the use of pre emergent herbicides that work on killing weed seeds so that they don't germinate in your lawn.
+By using one of these (such as Embargo) you can clean up your lawn making it much easier to employ chemical free methods in the future - because from then on you will only be dealing with the odd weed or 2 rather than a persistant population In that way, while you would use some selective chemicals in the beginning, your use from then on would be minimal or non at all.

 It will mean more work.
 You may have to put up with some weeds but chemical free weed control is definitely possible.